 We used photogrammetry and 3D scanning to produce a digital model and animation representing Sky Blanket that is taking the place of the original blanket in the exhibition.
-Wrapped in the Cloud is currently on display at the MacKenzie Art Gallery in Regina.
+Wrapped in the Cloud is currently on display at the Art Gallery of Alberta in Edmonton.

 Please see Meghann O’Brien’s catalogue “Interface: The Woven Art of Meghann O’Brien” published by the Bill Reid Gallery of Northwest Coast Art.
 It includes an essay by Kate Hennessy and Hannah Turner titled ‘Wrapped in the Cloud: Working Together at the Interface”.

 This project is currently in development and we will update this page soon with more information.